ciscoheat/haxelow/README.md

 }
 ```

-This is simple and useful, but if your class contains the field `var id : String` or `var _id : String` it gets better:
+This is nice and simple, but if your class contains the field `var id : String` or `var _id : String` it gets better:

 ```haxe
 class Person {